 Try to empty your breasts as much as possible, which can be tricky because it's difficult to get your baby to attach to an engorged breast.
 Try gently hand-expressing some milk before the feeds to soften the breast tissue and help your baby attach properly.
 Warming your breasts up with hot towels or heat packs can also help milk flow more easily.

 If your breasts continue to be too full after feeding, then express both breasts to remove the backlog of milk until they are empty.
 Just do this once.
-This will prevent your breasts hurting down your milk supply.
-If you keep doing this then the breasts will be overstimulated and your milk supply will increase further.
-If it continues then you need to seek help from your Midwife or Health Visitor or call the Breastfeeding helpline.
+This will prevent your breasts hurting.
+However, if you keep doing this then the breasts will be overstimulated and your milk supply will increase further.
+If it continues then you need to seek help from your midwife or health visitor or call the Breastfeeding helpline.

 How can I stop it happening again?

 The key thing is to make sure your baby is correctly positioned and attached so your breasts release enough milk – they should feel fairly soft after every feed.
 Feed whenever your baby shows signs of being hungry and avoid infant formula, water and dummies.
 These lead to less frequent breastfeeding, which in turn leads to a build-up of milk.